liqd/adhocracy3/docs/source/Code_Review_Process.rst

 This document should be read as request for comments (RFC).
 It will be used for a trial period of two sprints (starting from 2014-06-10);
 in the sprint starting on 2014-07-21, a decision will be made on which parts of this document will remain valid.
-[FIXME: @tobi,nico: ist das sinnvoll als versuchsphase?  kürzer?  länger?]

-..
-REVIEW[tb]: ich find's sinnvoll

 Requirements